Sorin Lavric

-Sorin Lavric (born 27 November 1967 in Turnu Severin, Socialist Republic of Romania) is a Romanian writer, philosopher and politician.
+Sorin Lavric (born 27 November 1967) is a Romanian writer, philosopher and politician.
 Having started studying medicine in 1987, Lavric later began studying philosophy as well.
-Posteriorly, as he did not want to be a physician, he focused entirely on philosophy.
+Subsequently, as he did not want to be a physician, he focused entirely on philosophy.
 Lavric finished his university studies in 1996 and obtained a doctorate in philosophy in 2005.
 Lavric has written several books.

 He has made in the past numerous comments that have been deemed as racist, homophobic and misogynistic that have provoked his expulsion from the Writers' Union of Romania.
 Despite this, he has affirmed that he is not a misogynist.
 Lavric eventually became a politician "to confront the corruption and political class of Romania".
 He joined the Alliance for the Union of Romanians (AUR), of which he is the President of the Senate.
 Lavric was also the proposed senator of the AUR for the Neamț County.

 Biography

-Sorin Lavric was born in 1967 in Turnu Severin, Romania.
+Sorin Lavric was born in 1967 in Turnu Severin, Socialist Republic of Romania.
 He studied medicine at the Carol Davila University of Medicine and Pharmacy between 1987 and 1993.
-The following year, he did an internship at the Brăila County Hospital, which included 3 months of gynecology.
-However, in 1990, he also started studying philosophy and joined in 1991 at the Faculty of Philosophy at the University of Bucharest.
+Afterwards, he did an internship at the Brăila County Hospital, which included 3 months of gynecology.
+In 1990, he enrolled at the Faculty of Philosophy of the University of Bucharest, having had to repeat one year because of his internship and graduating in 1996.
 According to him, he only studied medicine because at that time (1987), during the communist period of Romania, it was not worth studying philosophy.

 After his internship, Lavric realized he disliked medicine and had to choose between becoming a physician and not being able to aspire to be a philosopher or giving up medicine.
 Lavric chose the latter option and had to be supported by his wife for 2 years.
-He completed his studies on 1996 and was offered in 1997 a job as an editor at the publishing house Humanitas by the Romanian philosopher Gabriel Liiceanu.
-In 2005, he obtained a doctorate in philosophy.
+After completing his studies in 1996, he was offered in 1997 a job as an editor at the publishing house Humanitas by the Romanian philosopher Gabriel Liiceanu.
+In 2005, he obtained a doctorate in philosophy from the University of Bucharest.
 Liiceanu, who was coordinator in Lavric's thesis for the doctorate, has expressed surprise at his posterior controversial comments, saying that it is as if Lavric had undergone "a personality substitution operation", "as in science fiction movies".

-Lavric has written several books, such as Cartea de Craciun ("Christmas Book", 1997), Ontologia lui Noica.
-O exegeza ("Noica's ontology.
+Lavric has written several books, such as Cartea de Crăciun ("Christmas Book", 1997), Ontologia lui Noica.
+O exegeză ("Noica's ontology.
 An exegesis", 2005) and Noica și Mișcarea Legionară ("Noica and the Legionary Movement", 2007).
 He has also done several translations.